tymbalodeon/scores/README.md

 ### Types

-- `form`: Separate scores for sections, with form summary at the bottom.
+- `form`: Form chart with separate sections and form summary at the bottom.
 - `lead`: Lead sheet showing melody and chords.
 - `piano`: Piano staff score.
 - `single`: Score for a single staff instrument.